jhoenicke/mempool/README.md

     password=<secret password>
     EOF
     cd mempool
-    mysql btc_mempool < mempool-create.sql
+    perl mempool-create.pl | mysql btc_mempool
     ./mempool.sh

 You are almost ready now.
 Check that everything works.
 There should be a file `mempool.log` containing one line of statistics.
-There should be newly created files in `/dev/shm/mempool` that contain the dynamic data the webserver should serve.
+There should be newly created files in `/dev/shm/mempool-btc` that contain the dynamic data the webserver should serve.
 If everything looks fine add the following crontab entry (using `crontab -e`):